By Mrs. Chana Rose, Educational Director of the Menachem Education Foundation

 Elsewhere in Torah, Hashem is referred to as Elokei Haruchos.
 Rashi explains that when Moshe asks Hashem to choose a successor to lead the Jewish people, he asks Him as Elokei Haruchos, Who knows the inner spirit – ruach – of each individual, which is the quality needed to lead.
 Indeed, that can be the prayer of every parent for the teacher they hope their child will have.

 In a letter, the Rebbe discusses “v’higad’ta livincha” as an ongoing obligation to be mechanech our children, and connects it with the directive in Gemara: “l’fi da’ato shel ben, aviv melamdo (a father should teach his son according to the son’s intellect).”
-The Rebbe explains that the educator “must ponder the temperment of the student, and to search for the methods that can draw him near.”
+The Rebbe explains that the educator “must ponder the temperament of the student, and to search for the methods that can draw him near.”

-In his inimitable style, Rabbi Hodakov wrote:
+In his inimitable style, Rabbi Hodakov writes:

 Just as a doctor must give appropriate and precise medication to the patient, so too must the melamed, “the doctor of the soul,” give the student the spiritual cure – chinuch – appropriate to his case, and in the right “dosage.”
 Otherwise, he betrays his trust, Heaven forbid, and is no better than a doctor who prescribes the wrong medication.